RobertHajbok/CoreMessageBoard/README.md

   - ASP.NET Core and C# for cross-platform server-side code
   - Angular and TypeScript for client-side code
   - Webpack for building and bundling client-side resources
-  - Bootstrap for layout and styling
+  - Angular Material for layout and styling

 This should serve as a starting point for other projects with ASP.NET Core + Angular setup.
 This project will test some framework-related stuff.